zaryanz/TruPics/README.md

 # TruPics

 ## About
 An app that let's you know if an image is a recent viral news or an old one, and hence helps you decide which news is real and which is fake.
+Built for the HackDoomna Hackathon '20 at IIIT-DM Jabalpur

 ## Screenshots